bceverly/sonar-mathematica-plugin/README.md

 ## Performance

 ### File Size Limits
-The plugin automatically skips:
+The plugin has intelligent performance protections:

+**File Length Violations:**
-- Files >10,000 lines
+- Files >1,000 lines (configurable) are flagged with "File Length" violation
-- Files >1MB

-This prevents performance issues on extremely large files.
+- These files ARE fully analyzed up to 25,000 lines

+**Performance Protection:**
+- Files >25,000 lines: Reported for File Length violation, then skip detailed analysis
+- Files >1MB: Skip detailed analysis (too large to process efficiently)

+This ensures:
+- All large files are reported for review
+- Extremely large files don't slow down the scan
+- Your project scan completes in reasonable time

 ### Expected Scan Times
 - **Small projects** (<100 files): Seconds